getyoti/web-fcm-demo/README.md

 Both `PEM_FILE_PATH` and `SDK_ID` secrets are obtained from following the instructions in [this document](https://developers.yoti.com/yoti/getting-started-hub).
 Specifically, under `Generate API keys` section.

-The information required to fill `BASE_URL` and `ENDPOINT` variables can be found [here](https://developers.yoti.com/yoti).
+The information required to fill the `BASE_URL` and `ENDPOINT` variables can be found [here](https://developers.yoti.com/yoti).

-## Run in local
+## Run locally

-This project was designed to run in it local as a demo.
-We just need to follow next steps in the root path:
+This demo was designed to be run locally.
+To get started, follow the below steps in the root directory:

 1. Install all the dependencies: